 Three climate-controlled shopping concourses enclosed all PARK ROYAL NORTH stores.
 A small section of covered parking was provided on the Main Level, with a 2-level garage built above the center section.
 A 3-level garage was also constructed east of Woodward's; this accessed from a bridge over Taylor Way.

 A grand opening for the renewed PARK ROYAL NORTH was held on November 17, 1969.
-The mall encompassed approximately 341,000 leasable square feet.
+The mall now encompassed approximately 341,000 leasable square feet.
 New stores included Kits Cameras, Mappins Jewellers, The London Shop and Murchie's Tea & Coffee Shop.
 The store count of both malls had grown from seventy-eight to 114.
-A shopper's shuttle, known as The Carriage, was soon put into service between the North and South malls.
+A shopper's shuttle, known as The Carriage, was put into service between the North and South malls.

 In July 1975, a plan to expand PARK ROYAL SOUTH was made public.
 It was opposed by the West Vancouver Council, due to potential traffic impacts.
 To gain approval for the expansion, a 2-lane vehicular bridge was built over the Capilano River.
-Ground was then broken for the mall addition on January 12, 1977.
+Ground was broken for the mall addition on January 12, 1977.
 As part of the project, a second level would be built over the center section of the mall.
 A 2-level (122,000 square foot) Hudson's Bay Company ("The Bay") department store would anchor its south end and five parking decks would surround the complex.

 A 1-level (44,000 square foot) Super Valu store was built west of Eaton's.
 The new grocery commenced operation in September 1977.
 The Bay opened its doors on August 2, 1978, as part of a mall-wide dedication.
 New inline stores included Marks & Spencer, Swedish Jeweler Limited, Town & Country Shops ladies' wear and Tweeds & Things Imports.
 PARK ROYAL SOUTH now spanned approximately 600,000 leasable square feet.
 There were 170 stores in the North and South Malls.

 As the sibling malls of PARK ROYAL CENTRE were being built and expanded, several new shopping venues were springing up throughout Metro Vancouver.
 The first of these was OAKRIDGE CENTRE {6.7 miles south, in Vancouver}, which was dedicated on May 6, 1959.
-Next came BRENTWOOD CENTRE-TOWN CENTRE {7.4 miles southeast, in Burnaby}.
+Next came BRENTWOOD CENTRE {7.4 miles southeast, in Burnaby}.
 Its first stores opened on August 16, 1961.
 CAPILANO MALL {1.5 miles east, in North Vancouver} debuted on October 25, 1967.
-LOUGHEED ["Low-heed"] MALL-TOWN CENTRE {11.9 miles southeast, in Burnaby} welcomed shoppers on September 24, 1969.
+LOUGHEED ["Low-heed"] MALL {11.9 miles southeast, in Burnaby} welcomed first shoppers on September 24, 1969.

-The 1970s brought LANSDOWNE PARK-CENTRE {10.3 miles south, in Richmond}, which debuted on September 13, 1977, and THE COQUITLAM ["Koh-kwit-lum"] CENTRE {15.5 miles East, in Coquitlam}, whose inaugural stores commenced operation on August 15, 1979.
-Perhaps the biggest rival of PARK ROYAL CENTRE was (and is) METROTOWN CENTRE_METROPOLIS AT METROTOWN {9 miles southeast, also in Burnaby}.
-This complex was launched on September 25, 1986.
+The 1970s brought LANSDOWNE PARK {10.3 miles south, in Richmond}, which debuted on September 13, 1977.
+THE COQUITLAM ["Koh-kwit-lum"] CENTRE {15.5 miles East, in Coquitlam} held its grand opening on August 15, 1979.
+METROTOWN CENTRE {9 miles southeast, in Burnaby} was launched on September 25, 1986.

 A 20 million dollar face lift of both properties was undertaken in the summer of 1992 and completed in the summer of 1993.
 Shopping concourses were refurbished, exteriors revamped and street-facing retail installed in first level parking areas.
 New street-facing stores included Kin's Market, Cobbs Breads, Cheese The Shoppe and Talbots.

 The Hudson's Bay Company bought twenty-one Woodward's stores, including those at PARK ROYAL CENTRE.
 On August 12, 1993, The Bay relocated to the Woodward's department store building in the North Mall.
 The vacant The Bay in the South Mall was divided into several tenant spaces.
 A 1-level (46,600 square foot) section was opened, as a Zeller's discount store, on November 8, 1993.
 Woodward's Food Floor, in the North Mall, had been shuttered on June 13, 1992.
-A 25,000 square foot section became a London Drugs operation in the fall of the same year.
+A 25,000 square foot section became a London Drugs store in the fall of the same year.

 Eaton's shuttering, in August 1999, created spaces for new Sport Chek, The Brick, Winners and Coast Mountain Sports stores.
 The latter, which incorporated 26,000 square feet, opened for business in April 2001.
 Zellers, in PARK ROYAL SOUTH, proved to be short-lived.
 The store had closed by 1996.
 Its space was refashioned into an Eaton's Home Store, which opened in May 1997 and closed -along with the main mall store- in August 1999.
 Linen's 'n Things operated in the space between November 2000 and October 2008 and was followed by Winners, which moved from the Second Level of the former Eaton's.